Homer Clyde Snook: Education

 From 1898 to 1900, Snook taught physics at Ohio Wesleyan University.
-The school’s catalog listed him as an assistant in physics.
+The school's catalog listed him as an assistant in physics.
 In 1900, Snook became a member of Phi Delta Theta.
 The Ohio Beta chapter at Ohio Wesleyan University listed Snook as an electrical expert at 1000 Chestnut Street in Philadelphia, Pennsylvania.
 In 1900, Snook graduated from Ohio Wesleyan University and received the Bachelor of Arts degree.
 In 1902, he graduated from Allegheny College with a Master of Arts degree.
 In 1910, Ohio Wesleyan University conferred the honorary degree of Master of Science on Snook.

 Career

 From 1900 to 1901, Snook taught physics and chemistry in the high school for the Soldiers' and Sailors' Orphans Home at Xenia, Ohio.
 From 1901 to 1902, he was assistant professor of chemistry at Allegheny College in Meadville, Pennsylvania.
 He worked as a salesman and electrical expert, with the James W. Queen & Company in Philadelphia, from 1902 until 1903.

 In 1903, Snook started development of a cross-arm, high-voltage rectifier switch.
 In 1903, while at Queen, he completed work on the mechanical rectifier that enabled X-ray tubes to be powered by alternating current.
 Also in 1903, Snook and two other employees, G. Herbert White and Edwin Kelly, left Queen to establish the Radioelectric Company.
 Radioelectric became the Roentgen Manufacturing Company.

 In 1907, Snook manufactured the first interrupterless transformer.
 In 1907, Snook introduced the Snook apparatus, the first interrupterless device produced for X-ray work.
 The Snook apparatus was manufactured in England.
 Snook next became president of the Roentgen Manufacturing Company in Philadelphia and was responsible for technical development and oversight of manufacturing until 1913.
 In 1913, Snook formed a new company and became president of the Snook-Roentgen Manufacturing Company, which grew form the Roentgen Manufacturing Company.
 From 1916 to 1917, he was vice-president of the Victor Electric Corporation in Chicago, Illinois and in 1917, Snook moved to New York, N.Y. to accept a position with the Western Electric Company as an electrical engineer.

+In early 1925, working at American Telephone & Telegraph Co., Snook conducted a study of noise emission in automobiles using a modified audiometer, the first time that sound level was measured taking into account the loudness response of the human ear (with Fletcher's and Weber's hearing curves).

 In 1925 he moved to Bell Telephone Laboratories, and in 1927 became a consulting engineer.
+For his works into the acoustics field, he became Fellow of the Acoustical Society of America ASA in 1931.